 Gastrointestinal fistulas can turn out to be severe conditions which spontaneously resolve in people who are healthy and secrete smaller amounts of gastric fluid.
 But, at times, it does require treatment and could take a prolonged amount of time to get better.
-However, with the proper medications and nutrition management, most people get healed.
-And on prompt diagnosis and correct treatment, the mortality of gastrointestinal fistula considerably reduces.
 Together, early diagnosis, treatment, nutritional supports are crucial to reducing the mortality of gastrointestinal fistula.

 How serious is a fistula?

 The severity of the fistula is determined by the amount of pain, discomfort and the location it forms in.
 The best way to understand the severity of any fistula is to get it checked by a physician.